envoyproxy/gateway/site/content/en/contributions/design/wasm-extension.md

 **Authn & Authz:**
 * To prevent unauthorized proxies from accessing the Wasm modules, the communication between the Envoy and EG will be secured using mutual TLS.
-* To prevent unauthorized users from accessing the Wasm modules, the user who creates the EEP must have the appropriate permissions to access the OCI registry.
+* To prevent unauthorized access to the Wasm modules, the user who creates the EEP must have the appropriate permissions to access the OCI registry.
 For example, if two users create EEPs in different namespaces (ns1, ns2) accessing the same OCI image, each must also create a unique secret with registry credentials (secret1 for user1 in ns1, secret2 for user2 in ns2).
   EG will validate the provided secret against the OCI registry before serving the Wasm module to the target HTTPRoute/Gateway of that EEP.
-* To prevent unauthorized users from accessing the Wasm modules, the download URL will be appended with a generated secret suffix that can be validated by the EG.
+* To prevent unauthorized access to the Wasm modules, the download URL will be appended with a generated secret suffix that can be validated by the EG.

 ## Alternative Considered